qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 ✗ This improvement over the “dead key” system can at the same time be its drawback for people for whom Unicode input does not work well enough.
+It may not function as expected if you want to use a different keyboard language setting in your operating system.

 See also chapter 6 _Language support_.

 1 'make' example